ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     - To diagnose, go to the OnDemand [User Portal](/clusters-at-yale/access/ood/#user-portal), click on 'Job Overview' on the left and then select an appropriate time period from the blue drop-down menu box at the top.
 Locate your job 'cryosparc_Pxx_Jxxx' from the list of jobs, and check for 'OUT_OF_MEMORY' under the 'State' column.

     - If this was the problem, set the `RAM multiplier` to a value larger than one; a value of 4 is quite conservative and should almost always work, while 2 may suffice for many cases. `RAM multiplier` is found in the `Cluster submission script variables` purple expansion box along with `Maximum runtime` (described above).

+    - CryoSPARC may be particularly susceptible to this problem when analyzing very many particles (i.e. multiple millions) and/or large box sizes (i.e. dimensions of 768x768).

     - Job types where we have seen this problem include:  '2D Classification', '2D Template Matching', 'Local Refinement', and 'Ab-Initio Reconstruction'